Hiva Oa: Places of interest

-Also notable is the Taaoa Valley, west of Atuona, which is filled with huge banyan trees, coconut palms, twenty-meter tall Barringtonia asiatica, many breadfruit trees, mango trees and Tahitian chestnuts.
+Also notable is the Ta'aoa Valley, west of Atuona, which is filled with huge banyan trees, coconut palms, twenty-meter tall Barringtonia asiatica, many breadfruit trees, mango trees and Tahitian chestnuts.
 Among the dense undergrowth, it is difficult to distinguish most of the house and ceremonial platforms spread over an area of 3 ha, as little has been excavated and hardly anything has been restored.
-The Taaoa valley belonged to the sphere of influence of the powerful Tiu tribe, which plays a central role in the traditional myths of Hiva Oa.
+The Ta'aoa valley belonged to the sphere of influence of the powerful Tiu tribe, which plays a central role in the traditional myths of Hiva Oa.
 The buildings erected were correspondingly numerous and representative.
 In the center is a tohua, the largest of the Marquesas.
 A large tiki stands in the plaza and a stone head on one of the ceremonial platforms.
 Taro cultivation terraces have been found in the vicinity of the settlement.
 Ralph Linton explored this site as part of his expedition to the Marquesas, 1920/21, organized by the Bishop Museum.

 The Eiaone Valley, west of Puamau, is known for its unique and particularly expressive semi-relief petroglyphs.
 However, most of them are covered by dense vegetation.
 There are other petroglyphs, stone images and platforms in the Tahauku and Punae (Punai) valleys east of Atuona.

 The Atuona cultural center dedicated to the painter Paul Gauguin displays only copies of his paintings, but documents his life in the South Seas.
 His house, which was right next door, has been reconstructed.
 In the process a disused well was found where the later inhabitants had disposed of the painter's personal belongings, including a comb and toothbrush, jugs of wine, empty absinthe bottles, a morphine syringe, and tiger balm.

 There are also some Jacques Brel memorabilia in Atuona.
-In 2003 a hangar was built especially for his Beechcraft D 50 Twin-Bonanza under the name "Jojo", which has been restored in the meantime.
+In 2003, a hangar was built especially for his Beechcraft D 50 Twin-Bonanza under the name "Jojo", which has been restored in the meantime.
 Photos and documents from Brel's stay in the South Seas over several years are also on display here.
 A monument to Jacques Brel has been erected on a lookout point on the airport road.

 In the Calvaire Cemetery (Cimetière Calvaire), located above Atuona, are the graves of Gauguin and Brel.
 It is sometimes doubted that this is Gauguin's actual grave; it is said that he was buried unmarked and somewhere in the jungle.
-The cemetery is a much-visited lookout point, offering views of Taaoa Bay.
+The cemetery is a much-visited lookout point, offering views of Ta'aoa Bay.